-What can riding a hardtail do for your technique & fitness?
+What can riding a hardtail do for your technique and fitness?

 There are technical nuances to riding a hardtail, but it can also highlight weaknesses in your riding style.
 For example, if you tend to be too rigid, or far back on the bike, then this will be really obvious.
 Whereas a full sus tends to be much more forgiving to these sorts of problems.

 A few hours of steady paced riding on flat non-technical tracks, can be a beneficial alternative to your normal MTB rides.
-Sometimes you might loose interest or confidence in technical riding, or you might be recovering from an injury.
-A 2-3hr ride at a steady pace, is a good way of building endurance, and a hardtail can feel a bit lighter and more responsive, than a full sus.
+Sometimes you might lose interest or confidence in technical riding, or you might be recovering from an injury.
+A 2-3hr ride at a steady pace is a good way of building endurance.
+And a hardtail can feel a bit lighter and more responsive, than a full sus.

 The main thing holding hardtails back is rough ground.
-All that clattering about you get on hardtail is wasting energy, slowing you down.
+All that clattering you get on hardtail is wasting energy and slowing you down.
 Most of this energy is absorbed by your body, which will make you feel fatigued.
-(This is one of the fitness benefits of riding a hardtail)
+(This is one of the fitness benefits of riding a hardtail).

-In terms of technique though, the less you brake and the more fluid you are, then the less energy you will loose over rough ground.
-And you will notice this in physical effort required to hit a certain speed.
+In terms of technique though, the less you brake and the more fluid you are, then the less energy you will lose over rough ground.
+And you will notice this in the physical effort required to hit a certain speed.